goodekat/LIME-research-journals/README.md

       - show updated schedule
       - Susan’s idea (could we ask Joe, Erin, and/or Charlotte if they would be interested in preparing this talk?)
+      - How to include an image in the preview of a post in blogdown?

 ## To Do List